-Florida Grand Opera, celebrating its 75th anniversary season of continuous performances, stands as one of the oldest performing arts organizations in Florida.
-Florida Grand Opera is one of the resident companies of The Adrienne Arsht Center for the Performing Arts of Miami-Dade County where it presents its Miami performances in the Sanford and Dolores Ziff Ballet Opera House.
+Florida Grand Opera, celebrating its 81st anniversary season of continuous performances, stands as one of the oldest performing arts organizations in Florida.
+It is one of the resident companies of The Adrienne Arsht Center for the Performing Arts of Miami-Dade County, where it presents its Miami performances in the Sanford and Dolores Ziff Ballet Opera House.
 Fort Lauderdale performances are given at the Broward Center for the Performing Arts.

 Florida Grand Opera has a rich history of presenting internationally acclaimed artists such as Robert Merrill, Dorothy Kirsten, Richard Tucker, Renata Tebaldi, Roberta Peters, Franco Corelli, Renata Scotto, Montserrat Caballe, Jon Vickers, Sherrill Milnes, Nicolai Gedda, Birgit Nilsson, Anna Moffo, Plácido Domingo, Beverly Sills, Joan Sutherland, Evelyn Lear, James Morris, Thomas Stewart, Diana Soviero, Justino Diaz, Simon Estes, Elizabeth Futral, Helen Donath, Deborah Voigt, and Fernando de la Mora.
-Luciano Pavarotti made his American debut in 1965 with the company’s production of Lucia di Lammermoor.
+Luciano Pavarotti made his American debut in 1965 with the company’s production of Lucia di Lammermoor by Gaetano Donizetti.

 Each year, established education programs, including the School Dress Rehearsal Program and the company’s education festivals expose thousands of children and students to opera’s many facets.
-Florida Grand Opera’s renowned artist training program, the Young Artist Studio, nurtures gifted young singers and provides them with the skills and experiences necessary to move beyond their training at universities and music conservatories into successful careers in the professional opera world.
+Florida Grand Opera’s renowned artist training program, the Studio Artists Program, nurtures gifted young singers, and provides them with the skills and experiences necessary to move beyond their training at universities and music conservatories into successful careers in the professional opera world.